seif-007/Quantum_Long_Short_Term_Memory/README.md

 # QLSTM for Time-Series Forecasting with Quantum Circuits

-This repository implements a **Quantum-enhanced Long Short-Term Memory (QLSTM)** model for time-series forecasting.
+This repository implements a **Quantum Long Short-Term Memory (QLSTM)** model for time-series forecasting.
 It integrates parameterized quantum circuits (VQCs) into a classical LSTM architecture using [PennyLane](https://pennylane.ai/) and [PyTorch](https://pytorch.org/).

 ---